Proper paver base installation techniques and minimum base depth

-Determining the base depth is actually very simple.
-For pedestrian only applications, it is adequate to have a 6″ base.
-For light to medium duty vehicle applications it is adequate to have 10″ of base.
-In some locations base is deemed unnecessary, i.e. Florida.
-However, I say base is necessary regardless of the location.
+Determining the paver base depth is actually very simple.
+For pedestrian only applications, it is adequate to have a 6″ paver base depth.
+For light to medium duty vehicle applications it is adequate to have 10″ of paver base.
+In some locations paver base is deemed unnecessary, i.e. Florida.
+However, I say paver base is necessary regardless of the location.

-Continue by adding base material lifts or layers of 2″ at a time and compacting each lift twice in each direction.
-You may need to add moisture to the base material if it is dry.
-An indicator of dry base is dry dust being generated during compaction as well as material piles or trails that are created by the sides of the compactor.
+Continue by adding paver base material in lifts or layers of 2″ at a time and compacting each lift twice in each direction.
+You may need to add moisture to the paver base material if it is dry.
+An indicator of dry paver base is dry dust being generated during compaction as well as material piles or trails that are created by the sides of the compactor.

 Once you have lifted the paver base to the proper height it is important to check for low and high spots.
 As a rule of thumb, we generally try to achieve no more than a +/- 1/4″ variation in paver base height.
 The paver base should resemble the expected final patio/driveway appearance leaving way for a consistent 1″-1 1/4″ sand setting bed.

 Notes: It is important that during compaction the entire plate be in contact with paver base material.
 Fill in any low areas or level off any high areas in the paver base prior to compacting.
 If a compactor approaches a small low spot, the plate of the compactor will bridge over the low spot and that particular spot may never receive compaction resulting in future settling of the paver surface.

 [box type=”info”]Download our detailed step-by-step guide to proper paver base installation